wt1005203/ecological_niches/README.md

 * **Step 2**: We can generate PCN based on the following three files: (1) the output file of detected proteins from step 1, (2) the COG/KEGG annotation from step 3 in the generation of GCN, and (3) the taxonomic classification from step 4 in the generation of GCN.

 ## Workflow for comparing $\text{FR}_g$ and $\text{FR}_p$ based on GCN and PCN
 The entire process is performed in Python.
-Examples such as `comparision_of_functional_redundancy.ipynb` and `data_analysis_HM454.ipynb` are shown below.
+Examples such as `synthetic_data.ipynb` and `real_data_analysis.ipynb` are shown below.
 Here is a summary:
 * **Step 1**: Load the GCN and PCN generated based on the workflows above.
 * **Step 2**: Compute $\text{FR}_g$ and $\text{FR}_p$ based on GCN and PCN.
 * **Step 3**: Visualize the comparison between $\text{FR}_g$ and $\text{FR}_p$ and classify three functional clusters.